 On 29 March 2017, the UK officially triggered its withdrawal from the EU.
-In line with the Treaty on European Union, this means that the UK’s EU membership will automatically end after two years at the latest, on 29 March 2019 – if no decision is taken in accordance with Article 50 of the Treaty to extend the deadline (this would require a UK request for extension and a unanimous decision by the European Council).
+In line with the Treaty on European Union, this means that the UK’s EU membership will automatically end after two years at the latest – on 29 March 2019 – if no decision is taken in accordance with Article 50 of the Treaty to extend the deadline (this would require a UK request for extension and a unanimous decision by the European Council).
 The negotiations, which aim to reach agreement, before the deadline, on the Brexit process, are being conducted by the European Commission under the political control of the Member States.
 Besides the withdrawal agreement, a political declaration is also envisaged that will define the framework for future relations.

-The talks passed a milestone last week when the European Council published its so-called guidelines, which set out the EU’s position on future relations with the United Kingdom.
+In March, the European Council published its so-called guidelines, which set out the EU’s position on future relations with the United Kingdom.
 These guidelines clearly state that the EU wants to continue having a close political and economic partnership with the UK.
 However, it is an unavoidable fact that relations will be less comprehensive and deep than those among EU Member States.
-That will also affect areas such as trade, foreign policy and defence policy.
+That will also affect areas such as trade, security, foreign policy and defence policy.
 On 12 July 2018, the UK Government presented its White Book containing ideas on what the future relationship between the United Kingdom and the EU should look like.
 As a result, negotiations are intensifying and have entered their decisive phase.

 Which objectives is the Federal Government pursuing?

-The German Government has an interest in maintaining a close partnership between the EU and the UK in the future.
+The German Government has a continued interest in maintaining a close partnership between the EU and the UK.
 However, it is important to emphasise that the advantages of EU membership cannot be enjoyed without the obligations it entails.
 It was with this in mind that the Heads of State and Government of the EU27 made it clear in their statement of 29 June 2016, shortly after the UK referendum, that future relations must be characterised by a balance between rights and obligations.
 The UK’s closeness to the EU’s internal market and customs union will depend on the extent to which the UK continues to abide by the European Union’s rules.

 What role is the Federal Foreign Office playing?

-As the lead ministry, the Federal Foreign Office is tasked with ensuring that German interests and objectives are taken into consideration by the EU in the negotiations.
+As the lead ministry for the Brexit negotiations, the Federal Foreign Office is tasked with ensuring that German interests and objectives are taken into consideration by the EU in the negotiations.
 To this end, the Federal Federal Foreign Office coordinates the positions of the Federal Government, which are then taken into the negotiations in the respective committees in Brussels.

-Moreover, the Federal Government established a Cabinet Committee on the UK’s withdrawal from the EU on 22 November 2016 (this committee was reactivated by the new Federal Government in April 2018) and is engaged in a close and regular dialogue with the German Bundestag, Bundesrat, cities and municipalities.
+Moreover, the Federal Government established a Cabinet Committee on the UK’s withdrawal from the EU on 22 November 2016 (this committee was reactivated by the new Federal Government in April 2018) and is engaged in a very close and regular dialogue with the German Bundestag, Bundesrat, cities and municipalities.
 Many discussions are being held with representatives of affected Germans in the UK, as well as with business representatives and representatives from science organisations.
 This ensures that all German and European concerns are taken into account during the negotiations.